When you buy a handmade saree, you bring home a piece of heritage for generations to savour

 Some 136 unique weaves have evolved from our country alone over millions of years, and have continued to be preserved, practiced and passed on from generation to generation as art that echoes our regional language, culture, folklore, food and music—all in one handloom piece.

-This Diwali, let us adorn ourselves in layers of handmade marvels, in the many handlooms that become more than self-expression—and a timeless tale that you wear.
+Let us adorn ourselves in layers of handmade marvels, in the many handlooms that become more than self-expression—and a timeless tale that you wear.